django-getpaid/django-getpaid/docs/source/custom_backends.rst

 Writing custom payment backend
 ==============================

 **django-getpaid** allows you to use two types of custom backends: internal and third-party backends.
 There is no architectural difference between them, only the first one is shipped with django-getpaid code, while the second one can be maintained separately.
 However if you are going to provide a payment backend to any popular payment method (even if it's only popular in your country) you are very welcome to contribute your backend to django-getpaid.
-Some hints how to do that are described in :doc:`contributors` section.
+Some hints how to do that are described in :doc:`index` "Developing" section.

 Creating initial backend application
 ------------------------------------